 - English Composition (ENG 101 or equivalent)

-- TEAS V score.
+- ATI TEAS score.
 Applicants must have an adjusted individual total score of 53.3% or higher.
-Test scores will be valid for three years from the testing date (I.E. May 30, 2013 – May 30, 2016).
+Test scores will be valid for three years from the testing date (I.E. May 30, 2017 – May 30, 2020).

 - Radiologic Technology G.P.A. based only on the college courses that meet the Radiologic Technology admissions requirements and Radiologic Technology program curriculum requirements.
 This may differ from your college G.P.A.
 Your calculated Radiologic Technology G.P.A. will be added directly to your point total.
 For example, an applicant with a Radiologic Technology G.P.A. of 3.50 will have 3.50 points added to their scores. (please note: if an applicant is using a course from a Fresh Start semester to meet a Radiologic Technology admission or program curriculum requirement, that course will count in the calculation of the applicant’s Radiologic Technology G.P.A.).